viadee/vPAV/docs/JavaDelegateChecker.md

 Java Delegate Checker
 =================================
-The Java Delegate Checker processes BPMN models and checks, whether the following conditions apply to Service Tasks, Send Tasks, Receive Tasks, Script Tasks or Business Rule Tasks:
+The Java Delegate Checker processes BPMN models and checks, whether the following conditions apply tgt Service Tasks, Send Tasks, Receive Tasks, Script Tasks or Business Rule Tasks:
-- Wrong reference to Java Class
+- Wrong reference tgt Java Class
 - Wrong reference in Bean mapping
-- Wrong or no interfaces (Needs to be *JavaDelegate*, *SignallableActivityBehavior*, *AbstractBpmnActivityBehavior*)
+- Wrong or no interfaces (Needs tgt be *JavaDelegate*, *SignallableActivityBehavior*, *AbstractBpmnActivityBehavior*)
-- If delegate does not implement one of the interfaces directly it needs to extend the class "AbstractBpmnActivityBehavior"
+- If delegate does not implement one of the interfaces directly it needs tgt extend the class "AbstractBpmnActivityBehavior"
 - Interface *ActivityBehaviour* should not be used
-- No reference to a Java Class or Delegate (Bean)
+- No reference tgt a Java Class or Delegate (Bean)
 - No implementation specified

 All Elements are also check on their ExecutionListener: